Skin Lesion Removal

 Although harmless, skin tags can be annoying, especially when they rub against clothing and get caught in jewelry.
 These skin lesions are benign and made of normal skin tissue and fat.
-They often develop on the neck, beneath the breasts, in the armpits, and other areas where skin rubs together.
+They often develop on the neck, beneath the breasts, in the armpits, and in other areas where skin rubs together.
 Even though the nature of most skin tags is benign, we always send them to a lab to have them evaluated by a cytologist.

-SK is a common, benign black or brown skin growth that is often confused with moles or warts.
-They have wart-like, “glued-on” appearance and can grow to be quite large and make people feel self-conscious.
+Seborrheic Keratosis (SK) is a common, benign black or brown skin growth that is often confused with moles or warts.
+They have a wart-like, “glued-on” appearance and can grow to be quite large and make people feel self-conscious.
 Although the cause of SK is still unknown, researchers believe that excessive sun exposure and an imbalance of the hormone estrogen may play a role in the development of SK.
 Generally, SK forms on the scalp, face, neck, back, or chest.
 SK must be differentiated from actinic keratosis (AK).
 AK is caused by sun-damaged skin and may become precancerous and develop into skin cancer.

-Expect After Removal
+What to Expect After Removal

 After the procedure, you should experience little to no pain and can resume normal activity.
 It is important to avoid rubbing, scratching, or touching the treated area.
 We recommend cleansing the treated area three times a day and applying a small amount of an antibiotic ointment such as Bacitracin.
 It is also important to keep the area protected from the sun.

 You may experience side effects after the procedure such as mild bruising, swelling, or tenderness.
 Although unlikely, if you experience any post-procedure discomfort, we recommend taking an over-the-counter pain medication such as Tylenol.